Q: What is an income share agreement (ISA)?

 - Payment Window — The longest period, in a calendar sense, during which you can be required to make payments, regardless of how many payments you have made or how much you have paid.
 This is usually listed as a number of months beginning from the end of the grace period and effectively sets a maximum time limit on your obligation.

-Q: What is the income share for Clarkson’s fall 2018 cohort?
+Q: What is the income share for Clarkson students?

-Students who are accepted for the LISA program in the fall of 2018 will receive a tuition reduction of $10,000 for the academic year ($5,000 per semester).
-The income share percentage that you will pay after you leave Clarkson and after your grace period will depend on your fall 2018 class year, as follows:
+Students who are accepted for the LISA program will receive a tuition reduction of $10,000 for the academic year ($5,000 per semester).
+The income share percentage that you will pay after you leave Clarkson and after your grace period will be as follows:

 First year 1.70%